Beliavsky/Fortran-code-on-GitHub/README.md

 [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT): stellarator optimization code, from PrincetonUniversity.
 A stellarator is a plasma device that relies primarily on external magnets to confine a plasma.

+[Zero-Dimensional Plasma Kinetics solver (ZDPlaskin)](https://github.com/Hemadityamalla/ZDPlaskin): module designed to follow the time evolution of the species densities and gas temperature in a non-thermal plasma with an arbitrarily complex chemistry

 ## Physics
 [Acceleration by Laser and Dynamics of charged particles (ALaDyn)](https://github.com/ALaDyn/ALaDyn): particle-in-cell code firstly described in ALaDyn: A High-Accuracy PIC code for the Maxwell-Vlasov Equations by C. Benedetti et al., published on IEEE Transactions on Plasma Science, 36 4, 1790-1798 (2008) and then again in the update Charge preserving high order PIC schemes by P. Londrillo et al., published on Nucl.
 Instrum.
 Meth.
 A, 620 1, 28-35 (2010).